Westgate Oxford: Redevelopment

 Plans for the redevelopment of the Westgate area were originally published in 2004.
 Over the next several years, the plan underwent several rounds of consultation and inquiry.
 The eventual plan was adopted in the early 2010s, and development permission granted in November 2014.
+Architects for the constructed design are BDP in conjunction with Dixon Jones, Allies and Morrison, Panter Hudspith and Howells Architects, BDP responsible for the freely accessible roof providing views of the dreaming spires from restaurant concessions.
 Work on the development started in early 2015, and the original centre closed in 2016.

 The developer is the Westgate Oxford Alliance, a joint venture between the Crown Estate and Land Securities Group Plc.

 The new centre has almost 800000 sqft of retail, restaurant and leisure space including a new John Lewis, a rooftop dining terrace with views across Oxford's skyline, and a five screen Curzon Cinema.
 According to Oxford City Council, "the £500 million redevelopment of the Westgate Centre is a key part of the regeneration of Oxford city centre, creating high quality buildings designed by world-class architects and providing more than 3,400 new full-time equivalent jobs."

 The new centre reopened on 24 October 2017.